 The other Sega arcades around the UK, mentioned earlier in this article, suffered a similar fate to Sega World London, with none being open now; needless to say, their new owners never put much care into their operations.
 A few have, however, been sold off to further new owners, and renamed as such, although they are reduced in size and feature fewer games than before.

 (around 1/4 of Sega World Bournemouth became an arcade called Fun Central)

 ...So I have included links to said content just below.
-They include other Sega blogs recounting their memories of the place, to a archive of the original Trocadero website.
-Anyway, thanks for reading everyone.
-See you on the next post.
+They include Sega blogs recounting their memories of the place, to a archive of the original Trocadero website.
+Anyway, thanks for reading.

 Part 1 of a tour of Funland from December 2009

-The Sega World tag from a Sega blog.
-Features another couple more videos and more
+The Sega World tag from a Sega blog, features a couple more videos and more

 Saved snapshots of the Trocadero website from 2001 to the end

 List of Sega arcades that were in the UK